Welcome to the Department of Writing, Rhetoric, and Digital Studies!

 Our faculty also includes national leaders in public rhetoric.
-Steven Alvarez studies the literacy practices of new immigrant Mexican families and has already helped Spanish-speaking Lexington teenagers publish a book of their stories.
-He helped bring about the A&S Year of Mexico (2013-14).
 Jan Fernheimer studies Jewish rhetoric across the diaspora, focusing especially on racial identity within Jewish communities.
 She co-leads the A&S Year of the Middle East (2014-15).
 Roxanne Mountford has published on gender and rhetoric in the public sphere, and Jenny Rice studies the nature of public debate through case study methodology, most recently of an environmental conflict in Austin.
 Brandy Scalise works on public controversies centered around science and religion.
 Beth Connors-Manke writes for the local newspaper North of Center and is involved with many local issues.
 Katherine Rogers-Carpenter is a playwright and former graphic designer who teaches and writes about labor and feminist issues.
-Connors-Manke, Alvarez and Banks organize community events that draw Lexingtonians together to talk about issues of local and national importance.
+Connors-Manke and Alvarez organize community events that draw Lexingtonians together to talk about issues of local and national importance.
 Lauren Cagle studies environmental rhetoric.
 Sharon Yam studies global citizenship and rhetoric.

 Finally, we are all writers who are deeply committed to the teaching of writing.
 Josh Abboud studies film as a way of thinking about composing.
 Judy Prats runs the Writing Center, working with Rachel Elliott, a painter and art educator, to develop workshops and tutoring in visual design as well as expanding the hours and services that the Writing Center provides to undergraduates, graduate students, and faculty.
-Roxanne Mountford is currently writing on pedagogies developed between the World Wars to integrate instruction in reading, writing, listening, and speaking.
 Jeff Rice has written a textbook.
 For us, the teaching of writing is a scholarly activity of equal importance to our other work.